The Crew (video game): Plot

-The story begins with player character Alex Taylor pursued by local law enforcement near Detroit.
-After losing the cops, he gets a call from his friend and father figure, Harry, who wants him to go meet his older brother and the founder of the 5-10 motor club, Dayton, then drive him to the Ambassador Bridge for a meeting.
-There, Dayton is shot dead, while the murderer drives away in a haste, and Alex is framed for murder by FBI Special Agent Bill Coburn.
+The story begins with the player character Alex Taylor pursued by local law enforcement near Detroit.
+After losing the cops, he gets a call from his friend and father figure, Harry, who wants him to go to Detroit for a street race, after which he must meet his older brother Dayton Taylor, founder and leader (V8) of the 5-10 motor club.
+Later, Alex meets Dayton and drives him to the Ambassador Bridge for a meeting with V4 Dennis "Shiv" Jefferson over some missing money.
+Dayton speaks briefly with Shiv and walks back to his car, but Shiv shoots him from behind, killing him.
+Shiv drops the gun used at the scene before driving away, leaving Alex at the mercy of police officers responding to the shooting.
+Among the officers is corrupt FBI Agent Bill Coburn, who uses the gun Shiv dropped to frame Alex for murder.
+Alex is arrested on the scene and is sentenced to 13 years in prison.

-Five years later, Alex, now in prison, meets FBI Agent Zoe Winters, who informs him that he will be temporarily released if he agrees to help her expose Coburn's corruption and arrest Dennis “Shiv” Jefferson, the new leader of the 5-10s, for Dayton's murder.
-In doing so, Alex has to infiltrate the 5-10 and climb up its hierarchy, all the way up to the “V8” (King V/Big Block/Big Eight).
-The mission takes him throughout the country, meeting friends and foes alike in his quest to bring Coburn and Shiv to justice.
+Five years later, Alex, now in prison, meets FBI Agent Zoe Winters, who informs him that he will be temporarily released if he agrees to help her expose Coburn's corruption and arrest Shiv, the new leader of the 5-10s, for Dayton's murder.
+In doing so, Alex has to infiltrate the 5-10 motor club and climb up its hierarchy from "V2", all the way up to the "V8" (King V/Big Block/Big Eight).

-Towards the end of the story, right after Coburn is finally apprehended, Alex receives an invitation from Shiv to participate in "The 5-10 Face-Off" on the West Coast.
-With the help of his crew, Alex manages to win the face-off despite attempts by Shiv to rig the races against him.
-Eventually, the tensions between Alex and Shiv culminate in a chase along the coast, where Shiv tries to evade Alex and the police.